Blog

 As a driver:

-• Do not multitask while driving.
-Whether it’s adjusting your mirrors, eating, making a phone call, or reading a text or email… do it before or after your trip, not during.
+• Don’t multitask while driving.
+Whether it’s adjusting your mirrors, eating, making a phone call, or reading a text or email… it can wait, or be done before you drive.

-• There are many apps that you can use to avoid cell phone use while driving.
+• There are apps that you can use to avoid using your cell phone while driving.
 Many smartphones also have a “Do Not Disturb While Driving” feature.

-• Keep children and pets safe.
-Make sure that children are in proper car seats and pets stay secured in their zone in the back of your vehicle.
+• Keep children and pets secure.
+Make sure that children are in proper car seats and pets stay secured in the back of your vehicle.
 Having pets roaming throughout your car can significantly increase distractions.

 • Plan your route before you go.
-Programming your navigation system while you drive can take your eyes off the road.
-It’s better to ask a passenger to enter your destination or do it before you leave home.
+Programming your navigation system while you drive takes your eyes off of driving.
+It’s best to ask a passenger to enter your destination or do it before you leave.

 • Avoid reaching.
 Resist the urge to reach for items if they fall while you’re driving.